 With the agreement of an applicant, members of the Board may visit the site for which an application has been submitted.
-Site visits must occur within a pre-established period of time, and the Board shall issue a Notice of Possible Quorum at least 24 hours before the commencement of such period.
-Members of the Board are not required to visit the site simultaneously.
+Site visits must occur within a

 During a site visit, members of the Board shall not communicate with each other, with the applicant, or with any other person regarding the details or merits of the relevant application.